eislab-cps/synctree/README.md

 - **Built-in cryptographic signatures** (ECDSA / SHA3)
 - **Per-node ABAC policy** with recursive inheritance
 - **Offline-capable & mergeable**: supports **merge** & **replay of deltas** of divergent replicas
-- **JSONPath support** Supports querying the CRDT tree using [JSONPath](https://datatracker.ietf.org/doc/html/draft-ietf-jsonpath-base) expressions
+- **JSON Pointer support** Supports querying the CRDT tree using JSON Pointers expressions [RFC 6901](https://datatracker.ietf.org/doc/html/rfc6901)
 - **Event-driven programming** Subscribe to changes in the CRDT tree and trigger actions when updates occur — enabling reactive applications and real-time integrations

 ## What is a CRDT?